yadvi12/yadvi12/README.md

 <b><p align = "left">
 ⮞ I am Yadvi and I love Linux.
 What fascinates me so much about Linux is the fact that Linux is open source and it has gained so much popularity in the corporate world.
 The spark I was missing ignited the moment I realized the power of open source and code.
  <br>
-⮞ Highly focused and eager to leverage the in-depth knowledge of high-end technical skills like DevOps, Cloud Computing, Big Data, Data Science, and many more to drive success in the technical world.
+⮞ Highly focused and eager to leverage the in-depth knowledge of high-end technical skills like DevOps, Cloud Computing, Big Data, Data Science, Data Engineering and many more to drive success in the technical world.
  </p></b>
 </div>
 <br>